hpi-dhc/PharMe/lab-server/CONTRIBUTING.md

 | password | \<password-of-your-user\> |
 | client_id | pharme-app |

-To test the application send a get Request to `http://localhost:3000` with the received bearer token as a header, you should receive **Hello World!** as an answer
+To test the application, send a GET request to `http://localhost:3000` with the received bearer token as a header, you should receive "Hello World!" as an answer